lfknudsen/scar/README.md

 The casual nature of the project also means I didn't give the language too much thought.
 I don't imagine I'll develop this interpreter beyond turing completeness.

+Scar is a small, statically-typed language with pass-by-value function calls.
+Program execution starts in the "main" function.